keybase/book-content/00-getting_started/01-security.md

 A **public key** is widely published so anyone can access it.
 It’s usually used to encrypt data.
 A **private key** is private and usually used to decrypt data.
 A public key cannot be used to try and guess or hack a private key.

-More so, Keybase uses 256-bit encryption.
+More so, Keybase uses **256-bit encryption**.
 This means someone would have to try more than 115 quattuorvigintillion possible keys to hack your private key.
 Not even a hundred thousand computers could try all those keys in trillions of years.

 Now, we’ll tell a short story to show why all this is useful.